SIDHARTH-PATTALI/voice-customer-service-ai/README.md

-# ❄️ AI Voice Customer Support Agent — Air Conditioner Model XYZ-123
+# ❄️ AI Voice Customer Support Agent

-A voice-enabled AI assistant trained on the *Air Conditioner User Q&A Guide* for **Split AC – Model XYZ-123**.
+A voice-enabled AI assistant trained on the *Air Conditioner User Q&A Guide* for Split AC – Model XYZ-123.
 It listens to customer queries over voice, searches the document for relevant answers, and responds naturally — just like a real call center agent.

 ---